-Measurables are important in any workplace.
+Metrics are important in any workplace.
 They help us set goals, measure success, and keep a team on track in any industry.
-At TopLine, we have several ways that we monitor our direction and ensure our efforts are going toward where it counts most.
-Let's define the tools that can help us stay in control and monitor our company's direction.
+At TopLine Results, we have several methods for monitoring our direction and ensuring our efforts are invested in areas where they will have the biggest impact.

 From the desk of Fred Varin, President, TopLine Results: